HassnainQ/Learning-Data-Science/README.md

 _Conditional Formatting for Duplicates:_ Highlight duplicate values using conditional formatting.
 This can be found in the "Home" tab.
 It doesn't remove duplicates but makes them visually noticeable.

+_Find & Replace:_ With Find & Replace you can change instance of a particular number/s or a text string in your dataset.
+To find something, **press Ctrl+F**, or go to **Home > Editing > Find & Select > Find.**
+To replace text or numbers, **press Ctrl+H**, or go to **Home > Editing > Find & Select > Replace.**

+Bulk removing variable data inside your data.
+For example a column in your dataset contants letters inside bracks. i.e. Amazon (amzn), Brasil (BR), Canada (CAN) and you want to remove (amzn), (BR) and (CAN) in one go.
+You can do that by typing (*) in the replace box.

+Keep in mind that F&R will replace every instance of your entry so in somecases it can disrupt your data.
+For example, if you're replacing eat with blank space, it will also remove eat from defeat.

 _Advanced Filter:_ Use the "Advanced Filter" option in the "Data" tab to filter unique records or copy them to another location.

 2. **Fix structural errors:**